bomeara/AbadiEtAl2019Response/docs/index.md

 ![plot of chunk summary1](figure/summary1-1.png)

+The data set sizes are small, too.
+Here are the number of taxa and number of sites (250 (100, 1999.9)).

 ![plot of chunk scatterplot](figure/scatterplot-1.png)

-We can also compare distances of trees from different tree inference methods and models with those from GTR+I+G. If that model is good enough without having to select, then maybe things like UPGMA are good enough.
-Or trees using fewer characters.
+We can also compare Robinson-Foulds distances of trees from different tree inference methods and models with those from GTR+I+G with the full dataset (since I couldn't find the "true tree", I'm using distance to the tree with the best model as a measure of how good these other models are).
+If that model is good enough without having to select, then maybe things like UPGMA are good enough, or trees using fewer characters (just 100 and 250 characters, for example).
+Based on these results, you sacrifice something by giving up models entirely to use BioNJ or to have small datasets, but not much -- even though in reality we work hard to get large datasets and use somewhat realistic models.

 ![plot of chunk summary2](figure/summary2-1.png)

+It certainly seems that some models